What Is Epithelioid Mesothelioma?

 Epithelioid Mesothelioma Prognosis

-Patients with epithelial mesothelioma typically have a life expectancy of 1-2 years following their diagnosis.
+Patients with this cell type typically have a life expectancy of 1-2 years following their diagnosis.

 Epithelioid mesothelioma generally has a better prognosis (expected outcome of a disease) than the sarcomatoid and biphasic cell subtypes since epithelial cells spread fairly slowly.

-The table below details epithelioid patient survival compared to the other mesothelioma cell types.
+The table below details epithelioid patient survival compared to the other cell types.

 Mesothelioma Cell Type | Median Survival |